klieret/inspiderweb/readme.md

      /       \

 Setup/Configure Options:
   Supply in/output paths.
-Note that in most cases, seeds are only added to the database, if we perform some action.
+Note that in most cases, seeds are only added to the database if we perform some action.

   -d DATABASE [DATABASE ...], --database DATABASE [DATABASE ...]
                         Pickle database (db) file.
 Multiple db files are